Last Updated on July 2, 2026 by Daniel Globe

 Key Takeaways

-• Spring in Northern Italy is the perfect time to witness the beautiful blossoming season and enjoy the mild weather.
+- Spring in Northern Italy is the perfect time to witness the blossoming season and enjoy mild weather.

-• Fall brings the harvest season and stunning foliage, making it an ideal time for outdoor activities and scenic drives.
+- Fall brings the harvest season and stunning foliage, making it an ideal time for outdoor activities, scenic drives, and truffle hunting in Piedmont.

 Summer: Enjoying the Sun and Festivals in Northern Italy